Concerned about a child or young person's behaviour?

 No parent wants to think their child has sexually harmed another.
 So if you have any fear at all please call.
 We know it’s a difficult thing to do, but people who care and who know how to help are ready to take your call.

-If you are at all worried over a child’s sexual behaviour then call the Stop it Now!, freephone confidential helpline on 0808 1000 900 or email email@example.com for advice, support and information.
+If you are at all worried over a child’s sexual behaviour, either in the real world or online, then call the Stop it Now!, freephone confidential helpline on 0808 1000 900 or email firstname.lastname@example.org for advice, support and information.
 Please bear in mind there will be a delay in response to the email service, for an immediate response please call our confidential Helpline - 0808 1000 900.

 Our telephone Helpline offers a confidential service for people seeking advice and support.
-This means that when contacting us you do not have to give any identifying information such as address, telephone number or last name.
+This means that when you call us you do not have to give any identifying information such as address, telephone number or last name.